section-engineering-education/engineering-education/articles/how-to-upload-files-to-aws-s3-using-django-rest-framework/index.md

 File upload and download are some most performed actions on the web.
 With the rise of cloud-based solutions, companies are moving from an on-premises solution to cloud storage.
 One of the reasons is its cheaper cost and convenience.

-This article shows how to upload user-generated files to Amazon S3 using the Django Rest Framework.
+This article demonstrates how to upload user-generated files to Amazon S3 using the Django Rest Framework.

 ### Table of Content